Functional Quick sort in Scala and JavaScript

 }

-So as to highlight the key points in this post, the example has been restricted to only sort lists of integers.
-As well as this, the leftmost element is chosen as the pivot, causing worst-case behavior on already sorted arrays.
+So as to highlight the key points in this post, the example has been restricted to only sorting lists of integers.
+As well as this, the leftmost element is chosen as the pivot, causing worst-case behaviour on already sorted arrays.

 JavaScript

-Having been impressed by how well documented the intension’s of the program were when writing in a functional style, I decided on attempting to implement the same example in JavaScript.
-Before I was able to achieve this however, I was required to setup a couple of array helper functions, shown below.
+Having been impressed by how well documented the intentions of the programme were when writing in a functional style, I decided to attempt to implement the same example in JavaScript.
+Before I was able to achieve this, however, I needed to set up a couple of array helper functions, as shown below.

 for (i = 0; i < len; i++) {